PrefectHQ/prefect/docs/guides/docker.md

 Note that in this guide we'll create a Dockerfile from scratch.
 Alternatively, Prefect makes it convenient to build a Docker image as part of deployment creation.
 You can even include environment variables and specify additional Python packages to install at runtime.

-If creating a deployment with a `prefect.yaml file` file, the push step makes it easy to customize your Docker image and push it to the registry of your choice.
+If creating a deployment with a `prefect.yaml` file, the build step makes it easy to customize your Docker image and push it to the registry of your choice.
 See an example [here](/guides/deployment/kubernetes/#define-a-deployment).

 Deployment creation with a Python script that includes `flow.deploy` similarly allows you to customize your Docker image with keyword arguments as shown below.